-We have integrated Harp with Pig [17] to show the advantages of using customized data aggregation and in-memory computation for ad hoc query and analysis applications.
-We have produced a survey [16] to evaluate the basic features and fundamental differences among Pig, Hive and Spark SQL.
-Based on these efforts, we plan to extend our research from state-of-the-art Apache high-level language platforms to end-to-end solutions that link multiple compute components into a single development and platform.
-We will evaluate these high-level platforms versus domain-specific languages such as R and Matlab.
+We have integrated Harp with Pig [17] to show the advantages of using customized data aggregation and in-memory computation for iterative applications.
+We also wrote a high-level comparison survey [16] to qualify the basic features and fundamental differences among Pig, Hive and Spark SQL.
+Based on these efforts, we plan to extend our research direction with a quantitative understanding of the state-of-the-art Apache highlevel language platforms for end-to-end solutions that link multiple compute components into a single development and platform.
+We will also revisit the behaviors of running the computations on these high-level platforms versus domainspecific languages such as R and Matlab.